Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

           c(TRUE, FALSE, TRUE, TRUE),
           c("a", "b", "c", "d"))

-# the structure function str() can be useful to examine the composition of a list
+# use the structure function str()to examine the composition of the list
 str(x)
 ```